This also applies to cable, chain, and webbing.

 vRigger is a trademark of Iterum, LLC.
 The content of this website is copyrighted by Iterum, LLC.

-You can use any image you create using the vRigger computer software, provided you include words similar to, "Illustration created with vRigger" somewhere near the image.
+You can use any image you create using the vRigger computer software, provided you include words similar to, "Illustration created using vRigger" somewhere near the image.
 It doesn't need to be the text that is automatically generated by vRigger (you can turn that off using a program Option).
 If you are creating a publication with numerous vRigger illustrations, you can put a similar, prominent comment near the front of the publication.
 See section 2.4 in the vRigger license agreement for details.

 For more information on copyright restrictions, please contact us.